Schlüter-DITRA-HEAT is a polypropylene membrane with a cut back stud structure and an anchoring fleece laminated on the underside.

 Gypsum based screeds

-If necessary, the screed surface must be treated (grinding, priming) as specified by the applicable technical regulations and manufacturer instructions.
+If necessary, the screed surface should be treated (grinding, priming) as specified by the technical regulations and manufacturer instructions.
 DITRA-HEAT can be installed with dry-setting or other suitable thin-bed tile adhesives.
 DITRA-HEAT protects the screed surface against permeating moisture.
 Because gypsum based screeds are susceptible to moisture, screeds must be protected against humidity, e.g. moisture seepage on the underside.

 Heated screeds